 We will need a camera, daylight and (ideally) a tripod with a remote control to trigger the camera.
 If you have a simple “point and shoot” camera, then a self-timer will do.

 I will talk you through some basic maternity poses, which are always a hit at my studio as well.

 This is one of the most important aspects of maternity photography.
 If you have good quality light, you are already halfway there.

-In this example I took the photographs during winter time in Scotland.
+In this example, I took the photographs during winter time in Scotland.
 It was an overcast day and the light was pretty dark.
-It was a normal Scottish day!

 I’m really pleased with this, as the quality of light was pretty poor on the day and we used very basic camera settings.
-Basically this could be your worse case scenario light wise.
+Basically, this could be your worst-case scenario light wise.
 There were small windows and one set of French doors.
 If you have a room brighter than that with larger windows, it will be much easier to achieve good exposure for images.
-Resulting in not so dark images as mine.
+Resulting in not so dark images like mine.

-During pregnancy photography sessions, I never use a flat light, but instead opt for 45 degree, side lit or back lit portraits.
+During pregnancy photography sessions, I never use a flat light but instead opt for 45 degrees, side-lit or backlit portraits.
 We need to show off your shape and correctly using the light will effectively show your belly.
 Flat light has no shape.
-Its nice for your selfie portrait, but doesn't show shape of your belly.
+It’s nice for your selfie portrait but doesn’t show the shape of your belly.